tenballs/tenballs/README.md

 - 👋 Hi, I’m @tenballs
-- 👀 I’m interested in ... deez
+- 👀 I’m interested in ...
+7
-- 🌱 I’m currently learning ... lolcode
+- 🌱 I’m currently learning ...
+7
-- 💞️ I’m looking to collaborate on ... you mum
+- 💞️ I’m looking to collaborate on ...
+7
-- 📫 How to reach me ... emanil
+- 📫 How to reach me ...
+7

 <!---
 tenballs/tenballs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.